 - People were able to practice this new way of thinking.
 New force-multiplier technologies came on the market.
 Tools like Puppet and Chef gave sysadmins the ability to practice this new way of thinking.
 Puppet was founded back in 2005, and it wasn’t until six years later in 2011 that they had their first commercial product.
 Chef was another company founded in 2009.
 Both Puppet and Chef took inspiration from an even earlier project, CFEngine, which first started as far back as 1993.

 The networking industry is reenacting the history of the DevOps movement.
-As a guidepost I would submit we need to find our own turning point.
-We must find our new way of thinking about managing the network, and create new force-multiplier technologies that are focused on the needs of the networking team.
+As a guidepost, I would submit we need to find our own turning point.
+We must find a new way of thinking about managing the network and create new force-multiplier technologies that are focused on the needs of the networking team.
 But before suggesting what this new way of thinking might be, we should first review how we go about networking today.

 - Implementation and Operations Guide – This document would start from a specific reference design, and then provide the specific configuration steps needed to implement that design in the network.
 In addition to the specific configuration steps, the document would describe the specific “show” commands that the network engineer would use to ensure that the network was in fact running as expected and could provide the network service.
-Depending on the design, there may also be specific tasks outlined, for example “how to add a new leaf switch” — and these are often referred to maintenance tasks.
-Each of these types of tasks have their own specific set of configurations and operational “show” validation steps.
+Depending on the design, there may also be specific tasks outlined, for example, “how to add a new leaf switch” — and these are often referred to as maintenance tasks.
+Each of these types of tasks has its own specific set of configurations and operational “show” validation steps.

 - Troubleshooting Guide – This document would, in the context of a specific reference design, provide the necessary steps to identify issues (i.e. “show commands”) and provide procedures to remediate problems.
 These procedures may be a specific set of configuration changes on a number of devices, executing more show commands, making additional configuration changes … repeat.